SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/Workshops.md

 * The Program Committee respects the SIGPLAN Diversity Policy.
-* The proposal for a SIGPLAN-approved workshop, including the composition of the Program Committee, is approved (prior to issuing invitations) by the SIGPLAN Executive Committee.
+* The proposal for a SIGPLAN-approved workshop, including the composition of the Program Committee, is approved (prior to issuing invitations) by the SIGPLAN Executive Committee. <!-- BCP: Are the PC Chair and the GC also approved by the EC?? -->
-* If there is a proceedings of any kind, the proceedings must be lodged in the ACM Digital Library, and the papers in it are considered published.
+* If there is a proceedings of any kind, it must be lodged in the ACM Digital Library, and the papers in it are considered published.

 **Suggestions:**